-- 1. This is a civil rights action in which Plaintiff seeks relief through 42 U.S.C. §§ 1983 and 1988 for the violation of his civil rights protected by the Fourth and Fourteenth Amendments. - 2.
-The claim arises from an April 25, 2014 incident in which officers of the New York City Police Department ("NYPD"), acting under color of state law, intentionally and willfully subjected Plaintiff to, among other things, false arrest. - 3.
-Plaintiff seeks monetary damages (special, compensatory, and punitive) against defendants, as well as an award of costs and attorneys' fees, and such other and further relief as the Court deems just and proper.
+1. This is a civil rights action in which Plaintiffs seek relief through 42 U.S.C. § 1983 for violations of their Fourth and Fourteenth Amendment rights, in addition to violations of the laws and Constitution of the State of New York.

+2. The claim arises from a July 9, 2014 incident in which officers of the New York City Police Department ("NYPD"), acting under color of state law, intentionally and willfully subjected Plaintiffs to, among other things, false arrest and excessive force.

+3. Plaintiffs seek monetary damages (special, compensatory, and punitive) against Defendants, as well as an award of costs and attorneys' fees, and such other and further relief as the Court deems just and proper.

-JURISDICTION
+JURISDICTION & VENUE

-- 4. This action arises under the Fourth and Fourteenth Amendments to the United States Constitution and under 42 U.S.C. §§ 1983 and 1988. - 5.
-The jurisdiction of this court is predicated upon 28 U.S.C. §§ 1331, 1343(a)(3) and (4),
+4. This action arises under the Fourth and Fourteenth Amendments to the United States Constitution and under 42 U.S.C. §§ 1983 and 1988 and the laws and Constitution of the State of New York.

-1367(a) and the doctrine of pendent jurisdiction.
+The jurisdiction of this court is predicated upon 28 U.S.C. §§ 1331, 1343(a)(3) and (4), 1367(a) and the doctrine of pendent jurisdiction.